 in grades 7 - 12 for at least 12 hours per week;

-for less than the amount of time indicated above for reasons beyond the student's control, such as illness, if the circumstances justify the reduced credit load or attendance.
+for less than the amount of time indicated above for reasons beyond the student's control, such as illness, if circumstances justify the reduced credit load or attendance.

 School attendance less than the required hours

-2. Home-Schooled students
+2. Additional types of students

-3. Homebound students
+b.
+Homebound students

 must stay home because of a disability;